Club Brugge KV

 Rise to Power

 The following four decades were relatively quiet for the Blauw-Zwart.
 Their next major trophy came in 1968, when they won their first Belgian Cup by defeating Beerschot after penalties.
 After changing their name to Club Brugge KV in 1972, the club won its second Belgian Championship the following season.
-Two years later, they moved to the Olimpiastadium (later renamed the Jan Breydel Stadium), which remains their home to this day.
+Two years later, they moved to the Olympiastadion (later renamed the Jan Breydel Stadium), which remains their home to this day.

 With their new stadium serving as the good luck charm, Club Brugge dominated the second half of the 70's.
 Under influential Austrian coach Ernst Happel, the club won three straight titles (1976, 1977, 1978) and one Belgian Cup (1977).
 On the international stage, they reached the European Cup final in 1978, where they were defeated by Liverpool.
-To this day, Club Brugge remains the only Belgian club to reach the finals of the biggest football competition in Europe.
+To this day, Club Brugge remains the only Belgian club to reach the final of the biggest football competition in Europe.

 Modern Times